 PC is a combination of different components.
 The gamer wants each component to be the best for their gaming.
 As everything in the PC is connected to the motherboard and all the communication is being performed on a motherboard.

 You might wonder about the role of motherboards in gaming.
 As we said that graphics are the most important topic in gaming.
 These questions come up often, does the motherboard affects gaming?
-Or does the motherboard affect FPS?
+Or does the CPU affect FPS?

 What is the FPS?